 The program is based in Oaxaca City, a community with a long history of migration to the United States.
 Here, you’ll learn how generations of cyclical migration to and from the United States has affected rural and urban communities and how increased border enforcement has resulted in death, disappearance, and separation from family and friends.
 You’ll travel to different urban neighborhoods and rural communities within Oaxaca to get a nuanced understanding of how globalization and migration affect social groups in different ways.

 Understand the factors that lead to undocumented migration.

 Discover how international economics, US westward expansion, labor shortages, war, and changes in immigration policy have created very different historical eras in Mexican migration to the United States.
 You’ll get an understanding of the factors that are affecting Mexican communities now.

 Get a firsthand look at two different borders.

-Travel to Mexico’s northern and southern borders and see state efforts to restrict human mobility across international boundaries.
+See Mexico’s northern border from the US side and its southern border with Guatemala and observe state efforts to restrict human mobility across international boundaries.
 You’ll learn how these efforts can generate greater levels of vulnerability, including serious human rights abuses, for migrants.